New guidance on unauthorised drones is needed, says ACI World

 The Assembly was invited to request ICAO to establish a process to allow the industry to provide input to mitigate the risks of, and improve government and industry responses to, unauthorised drone operations, such as:

 - Developing a generic concept of operation that could be used by states to establish procedures

 - Defining taxonomy related to UAS incidents and accidents.

 In response, ICAO noted the offer of the industry to assist in drafting the above guidance material, and gave their support to the aforementioned working paper.

-ACI World, CANSO (Civil Air Navigation Service Organisation), International Air Transport Association (IATA), International Civil Aviation Organisation (ICAO), International Federation of Air Line Pilots’ Associations (IFALPA), The International Federation of Air Traffic Controllers’ Associations (IFATCA)
+CANSO (Civil Air Navigation Service Organisation), International Air Transport Association (IATA), International Civil Aviation Organization (ICAO), International Federation of Air Line Pilots’ Associations (IFALPA), The International Federation of Air Traffic Controllers’ Associations (IFATCA)